patrickbucher/docs/weinberg/how-software-is-built.md

 require them to be elsewhere.
 However, higher demands require different patterns, otherwise they experience the grief cycle:

-1. denial: control the pain by controlling the information (don't notice)
+1. denial: control the pain by controlling the information (don’t notice)
 2. blaming others
 3. tradeoffs
 4. realizing that changes are needed